© 2003-2023 Rusty Gaffney MD | Contact the Prince: Prince@PrinceOfPinot.com | Admin Login

 In addition to his love for wine, Steve is the founder and managing member of Cisterra Partners, an international commercial development company.
 Cisterra Partners has been recognized by the National Association of Industrial and Office Properties as "Developer of the Year" and also by Ernst & Young in its Entrepreneur of the Year program.
 Prior to his involvement in the real estate industry, Steve was a Certified Public Accountant with Deloitte.
 Paula Black's background began in television production where her creative talents were put to use, especially in the area of video editing.

-Current Pinot Noirs are a Willamette Valley blend, a Dundee Hills Reserve blend and a Black Family Estate Pinot Noir.
 The Four Graces tasting room is open daily in Dundee on Highway 99W.
 The wines are sold on the website, through a mailing list and through retail channels.
-The Pinot Gris is also outstanding
+The Pinot Gris and Pinot Blanc are also outstanding

 2007 The Four Graces Willamette Valley Pinot Noir